qkzk/fm/development.md

   - [x] use as another display
   - [ ] navigation
 - [ ] zoxide support
-- [ ] show . & .. in normal display

 - [ ] Version 0.2.0 : tests